 Crumbs of the same material were tested with acid.
 A fizzing was observed in each case, confirming the presence of a carbonate (i.e. calcium carbonate/chalk).

 This gives us three ingredients: linseed oil, starch (flour) and chalk.
-An analogous and well-documented material is gesso, as used for.
-Gesso is made from whiting (ground chalk)2 and size or glue.
-Similarly, window putty is whiting with linseed oil.
-Clearly we need some kind of glue, so the obvious starting point is flour paste.
+An analogous and well-documented material is gesso, as used for gilding.

 First Recipe